HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

  - Deploy the image to the AKS IaC, per the application manifest file (application-manifest.yaml).
 </a><br>

-The DockerHub service connection allowed the pipeline to pull the new container image from the container registry.
+The DockerHub service connection allows the pipeline to pull the new container image from the container registry.
 A service connection was also created to AKS, allowing service deployment.

 The Build (CI) and Deploy (CD) were integrated into a single CI/CD pipeline, described in a YAML file (azure-pipelines.yaml).<br>
 To simplify testing, I added a task to the end of the YAML file.
 The task would display the external IP address of the deployed service.